JoseZaqITB/zettelNotes-memo-pad/cv_gameplay_engineer_01.md

 [Code: Eye gem](https://github.com/ArBeemo/Code_EyeGem) is an adventure RPG build in Unreal Engine

-- Implement UI systems ( menu system and HUD )
+- Implement  user interfaces ( menu system and HUD )
+- solve problems,
 - Create interactable items based on design
 - Work with the team for the GDD and agile planning